Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - Funny disclosures

-Step 3: Empower
+Step 3: Empower Your Team

-Finally, give your team the go ahead.
+Finally, give your team the go-ahead.

 If there are things they should not be doing (e.g., speaking to a reporter without first going through your marketing director), then let them know those guidelines.
+If there are specific ways to use your logo and a style guide, brief them on this, too.

-Also, give your team full access to a wide range of marketing collateral that they can use, depending on the situation.
+Also, give your team full access to a wide range of marketing collateral they can use, depending on the situation.
 Plus, give them tips and ideas of how these can be used in their outreach …

 -